omnigres/rfc/rfc-0001/README.md

 ### Sources

-Now, since for every migration we should be capturing all the source code involved (to avoid any ambiguity about it), let's capture them all in a single file (to avoid polluting project repository with multitudes of files on every migration capture)
+Now, since for every revision we should be capturing all the source code involved (to avoid any ambiguity about it), let's capture them all in a single file (to avoid polluting project repository with multitudes of files on every revision capture)

 ```
 0194f2ae-5a6f-762a-8ec4-d06d609f14fc/